 Direct the model as much as possible, but make sure that she is comfortable with your ideas.
 When you are happy with what you’ve got, you can let your model add her own creative ideas.
 It’s important to respect your subject’s personal space, especially when working with someone new to you.

 Hire a stylist

 Consider using a hairstylist.
 They can make a good image a great one.
 They can also help with make-up.
 It can be an advantage to have a third person along to arrange materials in a particular way.
 Flimsy, floaty material slips off easily and a stylist or helper can fix things while you wait to shoot.

 Create your own style

 Never blatantly copy someone else’s work.
 We can all be inspired by other photographers and artists.
 Inspiration can send you off in interesting directions, giving you ideas and pictures in your mind you can work on.
 However, be known for creating your own style.

 Fine art nude photography – Kit list

-Trevor uses a Fujifilm X-Pro2 with a 56mm lens, but occasionally uses his X-Pro1 that he has had converted to shoot infrared, which can work well.
+Trevor uses a Fujifilm X-Pro2 with a 56mm lens but occasionally uses his X-Pro1 which he has converted to shoot infrared, which can work well.
 He has also used Hasselblads, Nikons, and a 10×8 Wista plate camera.

 A selection of fabrics to use as veils or wraps, or for draping or sitting on, is useful.
 Trevor and Faye also take a dressing gown for the model.
 It’s a good idea to also pack hair grips, hairbands and brushes.